easybuilders/easybuild-tutorial/docs/2021-lust/configuration.md

 It is strongly recommend to use the path to a directory on a *local filesystem* for the value of the `buildpath` configuration setting, since using a shared filesystem like Lustre or GPFS is known to cause problems when building certain software packages.
-Using an in-memory location (like `/dev/shm/$USER`) can signficantly speed up the build process, but may also lead to problems (due to space limitations, or specific mount options like `noexec`).
+Using an in-memory location (like `/dev/shm/$USER`) can significantly speed up the build process, but may also lead to problems (due to space limitations, or specific mount options like `noexec`).

 *Use a directory on a local filesystem for `buildpath` for this tutorial.